gabrielxcosta/Simulation-of-epidemiological-models-in-temporal-mobility-networks/Semana 4/README.md

 # Simulating a viral attack on a social network using the SIR epidemiological model

-Simulating a viral attack on a social network using the SIR epidemiological model.
 The network captures 34 members of a karate club, documenting links between pairs of members who interacted outside the club.

 S: The number of susceptible individuals.
 When a susceptible individual and an infectious individual come into "infectious contact", the susceptible individual contracts the disease and transitions into the infectious compartment.
 (Green nodes)